ppy/osu-wiki/news/2025/2025-07-20-osu-taiko-mapping-world-cup-2025-registrations.md

 ## Registrations

-Registrations are open from now until August 17th!
-To register, please fill out [this form](https://forms.gle/8da1riW77rrTUd2R9), and join the contest's [Discord server](https://discord.com/invite/A33s9SU9Bt) to stay up to date with the latest news and announcements.
+Registrations are open from now until 00:00 (UTC) on August 17th!
+To register, please fill out [this form](https://forms.gle/poJrvrceL3E19bSE6), and join the contest's [Discord server](https://discord.com/invite/A33s9SU9Bt) to stay up to date with the latest news and announcements.

 If you have issues with submitting your registration through the form, please send [ikin5050](https://osu.ppy.sh/community/chat?sendto=4007649) or [Yasuho](https://osu.ppy.sh/community/chat?sendto=8458835) a message and they will sort things out for you.